 Since our inception in 2005, the Texas Nationalist Movement has been an outspoken advocate for issues surrounding The Alamo.
 Often massively outnumbered, much like the defenders of The Alamo, we have taken the fight to the enemies of our heritage and independence at every opportunity and have never forgotten the sacrifice of those who fell there or those who fought since 1836 to see they were properly memorialized.

-However, right now The Alamo is under the most vicious attack since March 6, 1836.
+However, right now The Alamo is under the most vicious attack since March 6, 1836 and we could lose all that we have gained.
 As hard as it is to believe, there are those who despise The Alamo and what it represents.
 There is no room in the current progressive narrative for messages of independence, or valiant stands and true sacrifice for freedom.

 Their plan is simple: rewrite and dilute the story of the Battle of the Alamo, thereby effectively erasing it from the minds of future generations.
 They want to sanitize, federalize, and then globalize The Alamo.